mattygiedt/webapp/README.md

 > :app:run
 ```

 ## Open a browser and view the HTML

-Try clicking [here](http://localhost:8888) once you've started the webapp.
+Try clicking [here](http://localhost:8888) once you've started the webapp, assuming you haven't made any config changes.

-You should see something like:
+After playing around for a bit, you should be able to generate something that looks like:
 ![Sample Window](image.png)